Men’s ties might seem like a minor detail in the overall outfit. Or so you might think…

 Tie clips are great for accessorizing formal suits.
 They usually come in the form of a small metal bar and are both decorative and practical.
 They hold your tie in place by fixing it to the shirt placket.

-Again, the devil is in the detail, and if you wear a tie clip, it’s crucial to get it right.
+Again, the devil is in the details, and if you wear a tie clip, it’s crucial to get it right.

-Attach the clip horizontally from left to right between the third and fourth buttons of your shirt.
+Attach the clip horizontally, from left to right, between the third and fourth buttons on your shirt.
 Remember, understatement is key, and your tie clip should have a simple, elegant design.
 Silver is a good color choice here.

 For more casual outfits, you can look for other colors and designs that express your individuality.
 Short men should avoid flashy, obvious tie clips.
 These will visually cut the body in half rather than elongating it.